tapis-project/documentation/source/technical/jobs.rst

 Tapis defines a special scheduler option, **--tapis-profile**, to support local scheduler conventions.
 Data centers sometimes customize their schedulers or restrict how those schedulers can be used.
 The Systems_ service manages *SchedulerProfile* resources that are separate from any system definition, but can be referenced from system definitions.
 The Jobs service uses directives contained in profiles to tailor application execution to local requirements.

 As an example, below is the JSON input used to create the TACC scheduler profile.
-The *moduleLoadCommand* specifies the local command used to load (in order) each of the modules listed in *modulesToLoad*.  *hiddenOptions* identifies scheduler options that the local implementation prohibits.
+The *moduleLoads* array contains one or more objects.
+Each object contains a *moduleLoadCommand*, which specifies the local command used to load each of the modules (in order) in its *modulesToLoad* list.  *hiddenOptions* identifies scheduler options that the local implementation prohibits.
 In this case, "MEM" indicates that the *--mem* option should never be passed to Slurm.

 ::